CorrelAid/correlaidx-challenge-munich/app/README.md

 rending effects.

 ### Geopandas hints
 If you are pip installing geopandas, make sure to install the dependencies.
-Maybe try
+On Windows, you might try:
 ```
 pip install wheel
 pip install pipwin